franmer2/Fabric_NRT_US/Readme.md

 ![LogicApps](/Pictures/016.png)

-Click on "Designer" and then on "Add a trigger"
+Click on "Designer" and then on "Add a trigger".

 ![LogicApps](/Pictures/017.png)